 9. Catch limits for CCAMLR's fisheries for D. mawsoni and D. eleginoides for the 'assessed' fisheries in Subareas 48.3, 88.1 and 88.2 and Division 58.5.2 are set using fully integrated assessments; more basic approaches are used for the 'data-poor' fisheries (in Subarea 48.6 and in Area 58 outside the exclusive economic zones (EEZs)).
-The management of these data-poor fisheries has been a major focus of attention in CCAMLR in recent years after the acknowledgement that commercial fishing by itself had resulted in too few data to develop a full assessment of the targeted stocks in these areas.
-CCAMLR has developed a framework for designing and undertaking research fishing designed to lead to an assessment of these toothfish stocks in the short to medium term, established under the provisions of
+The management

-Some catch data in these years is now quarantined, the following catch is not included in the reported catch table above: 2007 - vessel Paloma V, 35 tonnes D. eleginoides and 3 tonnes D. mawsoni.
+Some catch data in this year is now quarantined, the following catch is not included in the reported catch table above:

+2007 - vessel Paloma V, 35 tonnes D. eleginoides and 3 tonnes D. mawsoni.

-^{} Not estimated.
+\ Not estimated.